ICT Resilience Testing

 Business Continuity scenarios, however, must be organisation's specific and must address the company's testing focusing on critical systems and processes.

 Testing must be conducted annually for ALL critical ICT systems and applications.
-The testing must be performed on the basis of realistic test scenarios that simulate potential disruption, including an adequate set of severe but plausible scenarios and ICT services provided by ICT third-parties service providers, where applicable
+The testing must be performed on the basis of realistic test scenarios that simulate potential disruption, including an adequate set of severe but plausible scenarios and ICT services provided by ICT third-parties service providers, where applicable.

 How do you define the digital operational resilience testing programme?